October 10, 2022

 Everything is done in a compact device that can be stored in a standard container.

-According to BWT's Chief Commercial Officer, A.J.
-Priester, one facility alone can manufacture up to 250 million gallons of water within 90 days.
+According to Botanical Water Technologies Chief Operating Officer, Chris Karkanis, one facility alone can manufacture up to 250 million gallons of water within 90 days.
 Potable water may then be piped to towns, depleted reserves, farms, industries, and residential storage tanks.

 Costs for each purifying system average $1 million.
 It may go to wherever harvesting is taking place, process the crops, and then relocate to another location.

-By 2025, BWT aspires to offer clean and safe drinking water to 100 million of the world's most disadvantaged people, significantly reducing the water crisis.
+By 2025, Botanical Water Technologies aspires to offer clean and safe drinking water to 100 million of the world's most disadvantaged people, significantly reducing the water crisis.

 Read the original HNGN article here.